Linearised Second Law for Higher Curvature Gravity and Non-Minimally Coupled Vector Fields: Covariant Phase Space Description of the Increasing Entropy

-where $\kappa$ is the surface gravity (we've implicitly normalised it to be 1 in this paper when constructing the GNC)\footnote{The behaviour of perturbations to the surface gravity is investigated in \cite{VisserYan}, and it would not contribute at first order of perturbation.
+where $\kappa$ is the surface gravity (we've implicitly normalised it to be 1 in this paper when constructing the GNC)\footnote{The behaviour of perturbations to the surface gravity is investigated in \cite{Visser:2024pwz}, and it would not contribute at first order of perturbation.
 Thus we are free to normalise the background surface gravity to be $1$ for convenience.}, and $\bm \Theta[\phi,\delta\phi]$ is the pre-symplectic potential as before.
-This relation is shown by \cite{VisserYan, Hollands:2024vbe, Rignon-Bret:2023fjq,Ciambelli:2023mir} independently.
-In \cite{VisserYan}, it will be proven that the latter term $\iota_\xi \bm \Theta[\phi, \delta \phi]$ is exact in $\delta$ on the horizon, i.e., there is some form $\bm B$ such that $\delta(\iota_\xi \bm B[\phi]) = \iota_\xi \bm \Theta[\phi, \delta \phi]$, so altogether one can define an \emph{improved Noether charge} $\tilde{\bm Q}_\xi = \bm Q_\xi - \iota_\xi \bm B$ and express the entropy in terms of it.
-This provides a further confirmation of the exactness of zero-boost terms.
+Its various aspects are also studied in \cite{Rignon-Bret:2023fjq,Visser:2024pwz,Ciambelli:2023mir}.
+In \cite{Hollands:2024vbe}, it is proven for pure gravity theories that the latter term $\iota_\xi \bm \Theta[\phi, \delta \phi]$ is exact in $\delta$ on the horizon, i.e., there is some form $\bm B$ such that $\delta(\iota_\xi \bm B[\phi]) = \iota_\xi \bm \Theta[\phi, \delta \phi]$, so altogether one can define an \emph{improved Noether charge} $\tilde{\bm Q}_\xi = \bm Q_\xi - \iota_\xi \bm B$ and then express the \emph{dynamical black hole entropy} (an alternative definition to our increasing entropy) in terms of it.
+The result is subsequently generalised to all non-minimally coupled bosonic matter fields in \cite{Visser:2024pwz}.
+These both provide further confirmations of the exactness of zero-boost terms.
 An easy corollary of the above relation is that the increasing entropy is equal to Wald entropy at the bifurcation surface, where $\xi$ vanishes.